 By virtue of Section 7 of the Act, Chin Mui Hiong is deemed to have an interest in all related corporations of the Company.

-The directors' interests in the shares and options of the Company on 21 January 2017 were the same as at 31 December 2016.
+The directors' interests in the shares and options of the Company on 21 January 2018 were the same as at 31 December 2017.

-5. Share options
+5. Advancer Global Employee Share Option Scheme